EdwardBock/wordpress-plugin-starterkit/README.md

 ## In short and sweet

-- `/plugin` directory is the final WordPress plugin source code
+- `plugin/` contains the final WordPress plugin source code
-- `/src` contains all raw style and script files that will be transpiled into the `/plugin/dist` folder
+- `src/` contains all raw style and script files that will be transpiled into the `plugin/dist/`
+  - `webpack.config.js` wp-scripts configuration
-- `/bin` contains scripts for an release build
+- `bin/` contains scripts for a release build
 - `docker-compose.yml` can be used to start a development isolated environment WordPress
 - `wp.ini` some php configurations
 - `plugin.php` if you want to clone this repo into your running project, this file will help